-Election 2020: Paul Goldsmith to front media after admitting to error in Nats' numbers
+Election 2020: Paul Goldsmith fronts media after admitting to error in Nats' numbers

 The $4 billion error comes just before National's campaign launch in Wellington.

-Party leader Judith Collins will front up to media after making a policy announcement and will face questions on the error.
+Party leader Judith Collins will front media after making a policy announcement and will face questions on the error.